The British Liver Trust is looking for a new Treasurer to join our Board.

 - Do you want to support liver patients and their families?

 - Do you want to be part of an organisation that impacts liver health nationally?

-The Trust has an exciting opportunity (flexible hours up to 37.5 per week) to join our dynamic Nurse led support service team.
+The Trust has an exciting opportunity (25 to 37.5 hours per week) to join our dynamic Nurse led support service team.
 We provide a range of information and support to anyone affected by liver disease.
 The successful candidate will have at least three years’ experience in hepatology, gastroenterology/liver related nursing, with a good knowledge of liver disease and its treatments, must be a registered Nurse with the NMC and have an up to date nursing PIN.

-The successful candidate will be able to work as part of a team that provides a service from 10.00am to 6.00pm on some weekdays (until 3.30pm on others, and not need to cover all hours), on a rota basis, and will either be able to work from home (all equipment provided) or from our Bournemouth office.
+The successful candidate will be able to work as part of a team that provides a service from 10.00am to 6.00pm on some weekdays (until 3.00pm on others) with occasional availability for an hour or two over weekends, on a rota basis, and will either be able to work from home (all equipment provided) or from our Bournemouth office.

 Primarily the postholder will:

 - Provide a range of information and support in a variety of formats to anyone affected by liver disease, including families and carers, in a customised, sensitive and appropriate manner via the nurse – led helpline and email service.

 - Moderate our online liver health community forum and provide input when required.

 - Work with other team members to provide information on liver disease to the general public and health care professionals.